TImada/raspi4_freertos/README.md

 ![uart](imgs/uart.png)

-This picture illustrates an expected UART configuration.
+This figure illustrates an expected UART configuration.
 You need to prepare for two different serial consoles for each UART port dedicated to u-boot/Linux or FreeRTOS.

 UART1(mini UART) for u-boot must be configured to use the GPIO ALT5 setting.
 Add `enable_uart=1` to `config.txt`.
 See https://www.raspberrypi.org/documentation/configuration/uart.md for the detail.